flatpak/flatpak-docs/docs/elements-of-a-flatpak-app.rst

 * ``metadata`` - a keyfile which provides information about the application
 * ``/files`` - the files that make up the application, include source code and application data
 * ``/files/bin`` - application binaries
-* ``/export`` - files which the host environment needs access to, such as the application's AppData, .desktop file, icon and D-Bus service file
+* ``/export`` - files which the host environment needs access to, such as the application's AppData, .desktop file, icon and D-Bus service files

 All the files in the export directory must have the application ID as a prefix (for example: ``org.gnome.App.appdata.xml``, ``org.gnome.App.desktop``, ``org.gnome.App.png``, ``org.gnome.App.service``).
 Naming files in this way guarantees that applications cannot cause conflicts and that they can’t override any system installed applications.